Ria424/developers-animatesdk-docs/Document_object/Document78.md

 #### Description

-Method; gets a specific TextAttrs property of the selected Text objects.
+Method; Gets a specific TextAttrs property of the selected Text objects.
 Selected objects that are not text fields are ignored.
 For a list of property names and expected values, see the Property summary table for the [TextAttrs object](../TextAttrs_object/TextAttrs_summary.md).
 See also [Document.setElementTextAttr()](../Document_object/Document500.md).

 #### Example